pupxrl/PokeSearch/README.md

 # PokeSearch

- Search for a pokemon's information using their name
+**PokeSearch** is a simple tool to look up Pokemon information using their name.